pubnub/pubnub-mcp-server/resources/sdk_docs/dart_misc.md

 ## Pause

-Force the SDK to stop all requests to PubNub when there are active subscribe channels.
+Force the SDK to stop all requests to the PubNub server when there are active subscribe channels.
+This method doesn't take any arguments.

 ### Method(s)